Rohan7Gupta/pentaRV/README.md

 ###### rv32i unpriviledged
 ###### Data memory byte accesible
-i.e for work access, memory in multiples of 4 for half word access, memory in multiples of 2
+i.e for work access, memory in multiples of 4 \n for half word access, memory in multiples of 2

 ###### 00000000 -- NOP